 - Volunteer in the community together, including at BBBS events such as BFKS or at a recruitment booth

-- Choose and/or support a creative hobby with your Little (and read about it!)
+- Choose and/or support a creative hobby with your Little

 - Support your Little’s participation in extracurricular activities